rodrigo-arenas/fast-ml-deploy/README.md

 # fast-ml-deploy
-Example repo of machine learning model deployment with Fast API and Docker
+Example repo of machine learning model deployment with FastAPI and Docker

 This is a minimalistic build, consider to use user auth in a production environment